Name: lily, Oriental lily, Asiatic lily, Christmas lily, tiger lily Lilium species and varieties.

 If growing your lily in a container, make sure to use a good-quality potting mix with a wetting agent and complete fertiliser mixed in.
 You need to re-pot your lily into fresh potting mix about every two years, to keep the bulbs strong and producing flowers.
 Do this in autumn.

-A lily likes a consistent supply of water, so keep the soil damp and don’t let it dry out for too many days between waterings.
+A lily likes a consistent supply of water, so keep the soil moist and don't let it dry out for too many days between waterings.

 It is best to stake a lily, as it can get top heavy and you wouldn't want the stem to snap.
 Make sure you put the stake a little way back from the plant to ensure so you don't put it through the bulb.
 Tie the growing stem to the stake loosely with a soft tie string that won't cut into the stem.